Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/learn-proxies.md

 sidebar_label: Proxy Accounts
 ---

-AXIASolar provides a module that allows users to set proxy accounts to perform a limited number of actions on their behalf.
+AXIA provides a module that allows users to set proxy accounts to perform a limited number of actions on their behalf.
 Much like the Stash and Controller account relationship in [staking](learn-staking), proxies allow users to keep one account in cold storage and actively participate in the network with the weight of the tokens in that account.

 ## Proxy Types

 You can set a proxy account via the Proxy module.
 When you set a proxy, you must choose a type of proxy for the relationship.
-AXIASolar offers:
+AXIA offers:

 - Any
 - Non-transfer
 - Staking
 - Governance

-When a proxy account makes a `proxy` transaction, AXIASolar filters the desired transaction to ensure that the proxy account has the appropriate permission to make that transaction on behalf of the cold account.
+When a proxy account makes a `proxy` transaction, AXIA filters the desired transaction to ensure that the proxy account has the appropriate permission to make that transaction on behalf of the cold account.

 As implied by the name, a proxy type of "Any" allows the proxy account to make any transaction, incuding balance transfers.
 In most cases, this should be avoided as the proxy account is used more frequently than the cold account and is therefore less secure.
 To allow any type of transaction except balance transfers (including vested transfers), the "Non-transfer" proxy type will be a better fit.